 Graduates of the one-year certificate program are qualified for jobs as youth or family service workers in educational, residential, social services or community-based agencies.

-The one-year Youth Care Worker certificate program is offered at Saskatchewan Polytechnic Saskatoon campus and part time through Continuing Education, Saskatchewan Polytechnic Regina campus, as well as through distance education.
+The one-year Youth Care Worker certificate program is offered full time at Saskatchewan Polytechnic Saskatoon campus and part time through Continuing Education, Saskatchewan Polytechnic Regina Campus, as well as through distance education.
 Qualified instructors with experience in the field will help you develop the skills you need to build therapeutic relationships with children, youth and families.
 Your studies will focus on:

 - crisis prevention/self-protection strategies;